StanislasStrasman/StanislasStrasman.github.io/_pages/about.md

 Before starting my PhD, I completed graduate studies in the social sciences — specialized in economics — where I developed a strong interest in the mathematical foundations of modeling uncertainty.
 This curiosity led me to pursue further training in **probability theory, statistics, and machine learning**, eventually leading to my current PhD on **diffusion models**.

 # Research Interests
-- Score-based and diffusion generative models
+- Score-based and diffusion generative models.
-- Sequential Monte Carlo and posterior inference
+- Sequential Monte Carlo and posterior inference.
-- Theoretical aspects of machine learning and generative AI
+- Theoretical aspects of machine learning and generative AI.